-During the initial episode of nephrotic syndrome, your child may require hospitalization.
-He or she may need to be monitored if the edema is severe or if he or she has blood pressure and/or breathing problems.
+During the initial episode of nephrotic syndrome, your child may need to be hospitalized.
+He or she may need to be monitored if the swelling is severe or if he or she has blood pressure or breathing problems.

-Medications may be required to treat initial symptoms and during relapses.
+Medications may be needed to treat initial symptoms and during relapses.
 These medications may include:

 Immunosuppressive drug therapy

 Intravenous (IV) albumin.
-A blood protein that can be administered to replace the low levels
+A blood protein that can be given to replace the low levels

 A special diet that restricts salt and has other specifications